lailoken/format-on-more-keys/README.md

 ## Usage
 - Type any of the following characters in your code: `}`
 - The extension will automatically trigger the document selection/formatting commands.
-- For `}` it will trigger a format on a current block and opening directive
+- For `}` it will trigger a format on a current block (including one line for the opening directive)

 ## Features
 - Automatically formats code on typing specific characters.